R dplyr::summarise() or summarize() Function

 Grouped Summary using summarise() and group_by()

-The above figure shows that we calculated the average Share_Price for each Industry.
-The output is 4X2 tibble, as you can see.
+The above figure shows the average Share_Price for each Industry.
+The output is a 4X2 tibble, as you can see.

 Multiple summaries

-Multiple summaries mean you are calculating the average and maximum share price for the data frame grouped by industry.
+Multiple summaries indicate that you are calculating the average and maximum share prices for the data frame, grouped by industry.

 library(dplyr)